 - Chica’s Cuban Cafe – This cute Cuban cafe is located at the Artisan.
 Superb Cuban food and sandwiches.

-- The Half Wall – the Half Wall may be known for its 76 craft beers on tap, but their burgers are to die for.
+- The Half Wall – The Half Wall may be known for its 76 craft beers on tap, but their burgers are to die for.
 If you want a good, messy, juicy, loaded burger, this is the place.
+And don’t forget to get the cheese curds.

 Other dining we enjoyed in the DeLand area